NCHlab/Python_Server_Implementations/README.md

 Various ways to create a Flask/non-Flask Server

+_These tasks were created and solved by me._

 Create a web app that handles the 3 tasks mentioned

 The following consumes form data and returns text/html